 I also love this baked chicken breast recipe because it’s very quick and easy to make.
 No weird steps, no wrapping or brining needed.
 You don’t even need to pound the chicken breast with a rolling pin or meat mallet and you don’t need to use parchment paper either.
 The garlic butter sauce will bring all the flavors.

 - Whenever possible buy organic chicken breast.
 My friends from Butcherbox are committed to sell only free-range Organic Chicken and grass-fed meat.
 And the best part, you can order online and they’ll delivery straight to your door in any part of US.
 It’s super convenient and you’ll receive the best quality meat box you can possible wish for 😉

 - After removing the chicken breast from the fridge, pat dry the chicken with paper towels.

-- Replace chicken breast for chicken thighs if it’s what you have.
+- Replace chicken breast for chicken thighs or even chicken legs if it’s what you have.
 I prefer to make this recipe with boneless skinless chicken breast.
 However, you can make it with bone-in and skin on chicken thighs too.

 - If you want a more buttery sauce, add two extra tablespoons of butter.

 - If you like spices, add more paprika and Italian seasoning.
 You can use also cumin, coriander, garlic powder, chili powder, oregano and any other seasoning of your preference.
 Also, don’t forget the salt and pepper.
 Add all the spices in a small bowl, mix well and then season your chicken breasts.